Ann Turner Cook: Career

 Cook taught at Oak Hill elementary school in Florida, and then at Madison Junior High School, in Tampa, Florida.
 In 1966, she joined the English Department of Tampa's Hillsborough High School, where she eventually rose to being the school's department chairwoman.
 Students there dedicated the 1972 Hilsborean school yearbook to Cook, who sponsored the book.
 In it, students described her as "a teacher who really communicates with the students" and who, "without any complaints ... has stayed late, worked nights, and with quiet efficiency supported her staff in their monumental task".

 After retiring from teaching, Cook became a novelist.
 A member of the Mystery Writers of America, she was the author of the Brandy O'Bannon series of mystery novels set on Florida's Gulf Coast.
 The adventures of Florida reporter and amateur sleuth O'Bannon are detailed in Trace Their Shadows (2001) and Shadow over Cedar Key (2003).
 The latter title received a negative review from Publishers Weekly, which stated the book had “An overly busy plot ... [and] is weighed down with limp prose and repetition.”

 Personal life and death

 She was married to James Cook, a criminologist with the Hillsborough County Sheriff's Office, until his death in 2004.
 They had four children.

-Cook died at her home in St. Petersburg, Florida, on June 3, 2022, at the age of 95.
+Cook died of natural causes at her home in St. Petersburg, Florida, on June 3, 2022, at the age of 95.